• Academically selective with transparent guidance to prospective parents on the best fit between prospective children and the school approach

 Bottom line?
 Subject to our continuing view of a lost opportunity in the provision of scholarships and bursaries, there is no doubt that Foremarke School is offering a very, very good education to its children.
 We particularly draw the attention of prospective parents to the small class sizes that remain fundamental to Foremarke’s approach – and in no small part provide justification for its very high fees.
 But we also draw attention to the new Head who has undertaken very significant changes to the school, particularly in the area of inclusivity and investment in teachers and children.
 It really shows.
 Foremarke is a school that has found its soul.
 Highly Recommended.

-Note 1: notwithstanding currently generous founding discounts, any recommendation of Foremarke comes with the proviso that parents will be able to afford the fees moving forward.
+Note 1: notwithstanding currently generous long-term founding fee discounts for all children until June 2019 , any recommendation of Foremarke comes with the proviso that parents will be able to afford the fees moving forward.

 Note 2: Prospective parents should note that scoring is based on WhichSchoolAdvisor.com projection, KHDA reporting in 2016, our inspection and published information from the school.
 Scoring for differentiation and value-added was originally made in the context of an academically (highly) selective school and we have now adjusted this.
 School fees provided are KHDA accredited; the school offers a significantly discounted fee structure for founding students/parents.
 Our main scoring below reflect scoring made by the KHDA which we no longer believe reflects fairly the the school as it has evolved and as highlighted in our review above.Go to the FULL REVIEW on WhichSchoolAdvisor.com Go to OFFICIAL Q&A on WhichSchoolAdvisor.com Go to IAPS WORLD HUB on WhichSchoolAdvisor.com Go to SCHOOL BRANDS on WhichSchoolAdvisor.com